 - Benefits

-We represent individuals who have been denied access to employment, education, business and even government facilities, and challenge procedures that are unlawful against those with disabilities who deserve the same equality.
-If you feel you have been discriminated against based on a disability, contact a Central Florida disability rights attorney at our firm today.
-With 40 years of experience, our lawyers can help you determine if your disability rights claim has legal merit.
+We represent individuals who have been denied access to employment, education, business, and even government facilities.
+If you feel you have been discriminated against based on a disability, consider working with our Central Florida disability rights team.
+We can determine if your claim has legal merit.

 If you have been a victim of racial discrimination in the workplace, let the attorneys at Bogin, Munns & Munns help.
-With over 40 years of experience, our discrimination attorneys can handle your case.
 The Civil Rights Act of 1964 prohibits discrimination based on a person’s skin color.
 Any actions or harassment by employers based on race is a violation of the Civil Rights Act and is cause for a legal suit.
-If you have experienced any of the following, contact a representative from Bogin, Munns & Munns today:

 - Segregating employees based on race